Susanta37/InventoryManagementSystem/README.md

-Here's a description for your project repository:

----

 ## Book Management System

 This repository contains the codebase for the Book Management System, designed to streamline the process of providing books and e-content to Learning Centers (LCs) across various districts.
 The system supports three roles: OKCL Admin, DLC (District Level Control), and LC (Local Control), each with distinct functionalities and access levels.